Surfix/igrem/README.md

-# cigem
+# IGREM
-Center for integrated geospatial and environmental monitoring
+Institute for Geospatial Research and Environmental Monitoring